1bardesign/spline.js/readme.md

 s.recalculate();
 ```

-For the full interface, have a scroll through spline.js, it's pretty short and each function is prefaced with a comment explaining what it's for.
+For the full interface, have a scroll through [the source](https://github.com/1bardesign/spline.js/blob/master/spline.js), it's pretty short and each function is prefaced with a comment explaining what it's for!